Malaysia-Ireland Training Programme for Family Medicine (MInTFM) is tailored for medical doctors who aspire to be a Family Medicine Specialist (FMS).

 - Communication skills training

 You are expected to fulfil two of the following requirements before applying for registration on the National Specialist Register.

 A criterion-referenced examination that consists of two parts :

 - Clinical Competency Test (CCT)

 Satisfactory Completion of Training

-A Certificate of Satisfactory Completion of Family Medicine Training that allows entry onto the National Specialist Register to be issued by RUMC on condition of notification by the training scheme of Satisfactory Completion of Training.
+A Certificate of Satisfactory Completion of Specialist Training that allows entry onto the National Specialist Register to be issued by RUMC on condition of notification by the training scheme of Satisfactory Completion of Training.

 The application for recognition of the programme by the National Specialist Register is underway.